Sphere Packings in Euclidean Space with Forbidden Distances: Constructions via modular forms

 \begin{obs} It is straightforward to show that if we strengthen condition (a) to

 for all $k>0$, then $\partial_{x}^\al F \in L^1(\r^d)$ for all multi-indexes $\al\in \z_+^d$, and since $\ft F=\ep F$, we conclude that $F$ is of Schwartz class. \end{obs}

-This integral transform was used by Radchenko and Viazovska in \cite{RV19} for $p(s)=\sin(\pi s)$ to construct Fourier interpolation formulae with $\sqrt{n}$-nodes.
-For our purposes, we wish to investigate the case when $p(s)=\sin^2(s/2)$.
+This integral transform was used by Viazovska et al. in \cite{CKMRV17,Vi17} for $p(s)=\sin^2(\pi s/2)$ to build the magic functions for the packing problem, and also by Radchenko and Viazovska in \cite{RV19}, for $p(s)=\sin(\pi s)$, to construct Fourier interpolation formulae with $\sqrt{n}$-nodes.
+For our purposes, we wish to investigate the case when $p(s)=\sin^2(\pi s/2)$.
 The following lemmas generalize the constructions in \cite{CKMRV17,Vi17} to all dimensions multiple of $4$.